 Sample Script - Bethlehem Bake-Off

-The play has been written with 30 speaking parts, though this could easily be adapted (see p9).
+The play has been written with 30 speaking parts, though this could easily be adapted (see p9 of book).
 There is also plenty to do for a large ensemble.
 The parts fall roughly into the following groups:

 - Presenters and production crew